 Automation (Level 5)

-Several features within automotive connectivity are growing, and one of them is driving automation.
-Connectivity will soon enable OEMs to provide the ultimate level of driving automation — level 5.
+Several features within automotive connectivity are growing, and driving automation is one of them.
+Connectivity will soon enable OEMs to achieve the ultimate level of driving automation — level 5.
 Level 5 is the full automation level where the vehicle performs all the driving aspects without any supervision or human interaction requirements.
 According to a McKinsey report, this ultimate level is expected to be reached and widely adopted by 2030.

-Another feature is the Vehicle-to-Vehicle (V2V) connectivity, which enables vehicles to “talk” to each other through real-time data sharing.
+Another feature is Vehicle-to-Vehicle (V2V) connectivity, enabling vehicles to ‘talk’ to each other through real-time data sharing.
 For instance, Stellantis, the joint venture between Fiat-Chrysler-Alfa Romeo (FCA) and the French PSA group, announced last year its software strategy, which aims to provide 36 million connected cars by 2030, through a 4-year investment of more than EUR 30 billion (Stellantis, 2021).
 Mercedes-Benz also announced plans to reach 20 million fully connected vehicles by 2025 (Automotive World, 2020).